 GST Rate on Footwears hiked

 The prices of footwear has been hiked from 1st January, 2022 because the footwears will now attract goods and services tax @12% instead of 5%.
-Having stated that there will be no distinction on the basis of type and material of footwear and all footwears will attract goods and services tax @12%.
+Having stated that there will be no distinction on the basis of type and material of footwear.
+Further, all footwears will attract goods and services tax @12%.

 Earlier, from 1st January, 2022 even the textiles products were to be hiked due to change in GST rates from 5% to 12%.
-However, through the 46th GST Council Meeting held on 31st December, the Finance Minister announced that there will be no change in goods and services tax rate of textiles until further notice.
+However, through the 46th GST Council Meeting held on 31st December.
+In this meeting, Finance Minister announced that there will be no change in goods and services tax rate of textiles until further notice.

 Food delivery platforms to come under GST

-Another change in GST that has come into effect from 1st January, 2022 is that online food delivery platforms such as Swiggy and Zomato are made liable to collect and deposit goods and services tax on restaurant services supplied through them.
-Further, they would also be required to issue invoices in respect of such services.
+Another change in GST that has come into effect from 1st January, 2022 is that online food delivery platforms.
+These platforms are such as Swiggy and Zomato are made liable to collect and deposit goods and services tax on restaurant services supplied through them.
+Further, they would need to issue invoices in respect of such services.

-The move comes after government estimates showed that tax loss to the exchequer due to alleged underreporting by food delivery aggregators is Rs.
+The move comes after government estimates showed that tax loss to the exchequer.
+This is due to alleged underreporting by food delivery aggregators is Rs.
 2,000 crore over the past two years.
 Making these platforms liable for goods and services tax deposits would only curb tax evasion and more goods and services tax collection by the Government.

 There is no extra tax burden on the end consumer.
 This is so because the restaurants were already collecting and depositing goods and services tax to the government.
 Only, the compliance of deposit and invoice raising has now been shifted from restaurants to food delivery platforms.